Flavio-Medina/tetris-project/README.md

 Tetris - WT Project

 In cmd or terminal in the project path: npm run dev
-Link: localhost:8080
+Link: localhost:8080 (should open automatically)

 To replace music:
-Music Path: ./src/assets/audio/music.mp3
+Music Path: ./static/music.mp3

-Chrome doesn't allow autoplay without user interaction by default!
-Fix: chrome://flags/#autoplay-policy set to "No user gesture is required"
+Use the static folder to simply add media files

 Progress:
 StartMenu: Music